What can increase your chances of developing osteophytes?

 - Abuse of alcohol and/or tobacco

-Understanding these risk factors and causes of osteophyte development can help you avoid or postpone the development of this condition altogether.
+Understanding these risk factors and causes of osteophyte development can help you postpone or altogether avoid the development of this condition.
 If you are having difficulty making any of the lifestyle changes mentioned above, talk to your doctor about how you can make healthier choices to improve your overall spine health.

 Compressed nerve symptoms

-The first step to treating a bone spur is to identify the symptoms.
-Symptoms associated with osteophytes that cause nerve compression include:
+When osteophytes do develop, they require treatment, and the first step to treating a bone spur is to identify the symptoms.
+Some of the symptoms associated with nerve compression caused by osteophytes include:

 - Weakness in the extremities